rickstergg/ShoutoutBot/README.md

     - `!rank` or `!rank SummonerName`

 * Future Features
+  - Stats counter.
+Looking to thank your viewers / resubs / gifted?
+Type !stats at the end of your stream to get a list of all the things that happened!!
+All you'll need to do are replace the usernames with @'s in discord and whatnot.
-  - Anti hate raid detection
+  - Anti hate raid detection (deprioritized because I have extra security enabled on my channel)
   - Better handling of VIPs (currently just shouts out my gf LOL)
   - Integrate better with Twitch API to look up peoples previous streams and see what they were playing etc.
   - Spotify song integration, list the current song with !song or something.